Avoidable food waste could be costing your hospitality business thousands every year.

 Maybe you’ll reconsider if you realise just how much revenue you’re dumping in the bin.

 According to a report by WRAP (Waste & Resources Action Programme), UK restaurants produce almost 200,000 tonnes of food waste per year.
 Food waste costs the restaurant sector alone around £682 million each year.
-The average cost of avoidable food waste to a business is £0.97 per meal.
+The average cost of avoidable food waste for a business is £0.97 per meal.
 That’s around £10,000 worth of food you’re throwing away each year.

 The keyword here is ‘avoidable’.
-Donating surplus food to charities and community networks is great way to get surplus foods to people who really need it.
+Donating surplus food to charities and community networks is a great way to get surplus foods to people who really need it.
 But ultimately, you’re running a business and any preventable loss in revenue should be dealt with as a top priority.
 Every single ingredient needs to have a positive ROI, which means wasting as little as possible.

 Absolute zero waste is impossible, however there are ways to effectively cut down on the amount of food you waste and ensure your hard earned profits aren’t ending up on a landfill site.